echo-air-model/echo-air-model.github.io/docs/methodology.md

 For each layer triggered in the preprocessing step:

-2. **Emissions Re-Allocation**: the tool will re-grid emissions to the ISRM grid.
+2. **Emissions Re-Allocation**: the model will re-grid emissions to the ISRM grid.
    1. The emissions shape and the ISRM shape are intersected.
    2. Emissions for the intersection object are allocated from the original emissions shape by the percent of the original emissions area that is contained within the intersection.
    3. Emissions are summed by ISRM grid cell.